Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Video-based Driver Anomaly Detection Datasets

-The multi-view and multi-modal video recordings were synchronized with the resolution of $224 \times 171$ pixels and frame rate of $45$ fps.
-Within the training set, each participants performed $6$ normal driving and $8$ anomalous driving video recordings with the same time duration.
-In total, there are around $550$ minutes recording for normal driving and $100$ minutes recording of anomalous driving.
+Kopuklu et al. \cite{kopuklu2021driver} presented the Driver Anomaly Detection (DAD) that overcomes the limitations of previous datasets.
+The DAD dataset is collected from a driver simulator containing a real BMW car cockpit, while the participants drive in a computer game that is projected in front of the car.
+Two Infineon CamBoard pico flexx cameras (depth and IR) were placed on top and in front of the driver.
+The front camera recorded the drivers' head, body and visible part of the hands, while the top camera recorded the driver's hands movements.
+Therefore, this dataset is both multi-view and multi-modal.
+The dataset includes a training set comprising of $650$ minutes of video data collected from $25$ participants, and a test set comprising of $133$ minutes of video data collected from $6$ participants.
+The video recordings in DAD dataset were synchronized with a resolution of $224 \times 171$ pixels and frame rate of $45$ fps.
+Within the training set, each participant performed $6$ normal driving and $8$ anomalous driving video recordings with the same time duration.
+In total, there are around $550$ minutes recording for normal driving and $100$ minutes recording of anomalous driving in the training set.
 Within the test set, each participant recorded $6$ video recordings that last around $3.5$ minutes.
 Anomalous actions were contained randomly within those test video clips.
 In total, the test set contains around $88$ minutes of normal driving and $45$ minutes of anomalous driving.
 In addition to samples from $8$ anomalous driving behaviours in the training set, the testing set contained $16$ new distracted actions (see Table \ref{tab:actions_list}).
 The anomalous actions in the DAD dataset include multiple criteria, such as head and body movements (reaching behind, talking with passengers), and hand interactions (messaging, drinking).
 By collecting a large amount of videos containing a wider amount of anomalous driving actions, the DAD dataset represents the real-life situation more comprehensively and is suitable for learning deep learning models.
 Figures \ref{fig:dataset_pictures} and \ref{fig:anomalous_pictures_2} show sample normal and anomalous driving actions captured from the depth and IR cameras from top and front views.